CalebMieszko/nmapAuto/README.md

-# nmapAuto
+# nmapAuto | credit to Thiago Pires (https://medium.com/@thiagopires_33005)
+This app requires you to use a Linux distribution.

+If you're watching my presentation, we'll be using Kali Linux since it comes pre-packaged with a ton of common and useful cybersecurity tools and is beginner-friendly.
+For advanced Linux users, my most-recommended Linux distribution is Arch if you feel comfortable manually installing all of your apps and tools.

-Open a terminal in the nmapAuto folder
+1. Open a terminal in the 'app' folder
-Run "sudo bash requirements.sh"
+2. Run "sudo bash requirements.sh"
-Run "sudo ./runNmap.sh"
+3. Run "sudo ./runNmap.sh"
-Thats it
+4. Thats it!

-How it works
+HOW IT WORKS

 Automated Subnet Scanning: The script starts by identifying your subnet and finding live hosts.